 The total service deficit is the amount the Scheme is expected to require to meet its liabilities in addition to contributors' future contributions.
 It is calculated on the basis future experience is as assumed and the assumptions do not change in the future.
-Employer Superannuation Contribution Tax would need to be paid in addition.
-This is equivalent to an employer contribution rate of 2.1 times contributors' contributions.
+Employer Superannuation Contribution Tax would need to be paid in addition, indicating the valuation shows that a future employer contribution of \$10.9 million will be required (\$7.3million plus \$3.6 million tax).
+This is equivalent to an employer contribution rate of 3.3 times contributors' contributions.

-The total service surplus at 31 March 2015 indicated that, at that time, no future contributions were expected to be required from the employer.
+The total service surplus as at 31 March 2015 indicated that, at that time, no future contributions were expected to be required from the employers.

-This indicates there has been a deterioration in the financial position of the Scheme over the three years.
+This indicates that there has been a significant deterioration in the financial position of the Scheme over the three years; almost half of this occurred in the last year.

-In the report on the examination the Actuary recommended
+In the report on the examination the Actuary recommended: